99Nistha/Real-Time-Chat-App-with-WebSockets/README.md

 # Real-Time-Chat-App-with-WebSockets
-It is a real time app using socket.io
+It is a real time app using socket.io with basic Functionalities